stefi23/blog/src/content/post1/index.md

 This blog will be about:

-- Travel (hopefully soon we will be able to travel again as right now the furtherst I've been in a month is to Mercadona, the supermarket 650m away from my house)
+- Travel (hopefully soon we will be able to travel again as right now the furtherst I've been in a month is to Mercadona, the supermarket 650m away from my house);
-- Barcelona (the city I live in at the moment)
+- Barcelona (the city I live in at the moment);
-- Stefi's shorts (which will be post about stuff that I am thinking about, learning or reflecting on)
+- Stefi's shorts (which will be post about stuff that I am thinking about, learning or reflecting on);
-- Video (my very own YouTube videos shared here plus other videos I enjoy watching - mainly YouTube videos)
+- Video (my very own YouTube videos shared here plus other videos I enjoy watching - mainly YouTube videos);
-- Recommendations (Books, Podcasts, Movies anything I find usefull and I want to recommend)
+- Recommendations (Books, Podcasts, Movies anything I find usefull and I want to recommend);
-- Quotes That Make Me Think
+- Quotes That Make Me Think;
+- Maybe some articles code related.

 Hope you will enjoy it!

 Cheers :)

+> PS.
+Date of this post is not real.
+Blog was started on 2014-04-14